imagej/imagej.github.io/pages/ImageJ2_grant_proposal.md

 has been a program with a wide range of functionality capable of solving a diverse collection of image processing and analysis problems, particularly in the life sciences.
-However, this pattern of growth, though carefully controlled by ImageJ's main developer {% include Person content="Rasband" %}, is no substitute for a holistically engineered package built from the ground up with a modular design.
+However, this pattern of growth, though carefully controlled by ImageJ's main developer {% include person content='TODO' %} , is no substitute for a holistically engineered package built from the ground up with a modular design.
 Any successful software project, after a period of sustained growth and the addition of functionality outside the scope of the program's original intent, will